Home heating is one of the biggest costs for any family or business, but there are ways to minimise the expense.

 - Oil-filled radiators have a heating element to warm oil, which then radiates heat, providing a gentle and consistent temperature.
 Given they retain heat, they are efficient to run.

-- Radiant bar heaters: These heaters radiate heat (through infrared rays) outward generated from some bars integrated into the heater.
-Radiant heat, heats objects not the air.
-They can also be used to heat large spaces, for example offices, classrooms, churches.
+- Radiant bar heaters: These heaters radiate heat (through infrared rays) outward generated from bars integrated into the heater.
+They heat objects not the air.
+They can also be used to heat large spaces, for example offices, classrooms, ch

 Mounted on walls, they provide consistent heat and are often found in older homes.